Understanding StructuredClone: The Native Way to Deep Copy In JavaScript

 javascriptclass Person { constructor(name) { this.name = name; } greet() { return `Hello, ${this.name}!`; } } const original = new Person("John"); const copy = structuredClone(original); console.log(copy.name); // "John" console.log(copy instanceof Person); // false console.log(copy.greet); // undefined

-When to use structuredClone()
+When to use structuredClone() and browser support

 Despite these limitations, structuredClone()

-- Working with objects that might have circular references
+- Your objects might have circular references

 structuredClone()